Diverse group of people representing herpes prevalence in the population

 • If you mean HSV-2: in the U.S. (ages 14–49), average prevalence is ~12%

-That's not your exact risk (your age, region, and history matter), but it's a solid starting point.
+That's not your exact risk (age, location, sex, sexual network, and past exposures matter), but it is a solid starting point for “How common is this, really?”

 Step 2: Ask the real question